Adaptive Symmetrization of the KL Divergence: Experimental details and results

-For \pnf{} and NF we used with 4 transforms and 8 bins.
-For \pebm{} we used a different architecture for each dataset.
+For \pmain{} and NF we used 4 transforms and 8 bins.
+For \pproxy{} we used a different architecture for each dataset.
 For the Gaussian mixture, we used a conditional residual MLP (\cref{alg:cond_residual_block}) with 6 residual blocks and a hidden dimension of 64 and 2 FiLM layers.
 For the two moons, we used 3 residual blocks, each with 128 channels and 2 FiLM layers.
 We trained with different number of simulations (data points), but used a batch size of 1000 for all experiments.
-We used the negative NLL formulation (\cref{ap:negative_nll}) for both datasets, with LR of \(10^{-4}\) for \pnf{} and NF, and LR of \(10^{-5}\) for \pebm{}.
-The Lagrange multipliers LR was set to \(10^{-6}\), while the lagrange multipliers corresponding to the \partition{} normalization constraints were trained with a learning rate of \(10^{-2}\), where \(\epsilon_{\zeta}=30\).
+We used LR of \(10^{-4}\) for \pmain{} and NF, and LR of \(10^{-5}\) for \pproxy{}.
+The Lagrange multipliers LR was set to \(10^{-6}\), while the Lagrange multipliers corresponding to the \partition{} normalization constraints were trained with a learning rate of \(10^{-2}\), where \(\epsilon_{\zeta}=30\).
 The initial values for the KL Lagrange multipliers was set to 0.01.